 My 93 stock portfolio is listed here by sector, largest holding by value is listed first.
-Updated 11/16/2016.
+Updated 5/20/2018.

-Consumer Defensive (14): KO, PM, GIS, MO, TGT, KMB, CVS, DEO, PG, PEP, MDLZ, CVS, BUD, CL, KHC. -
+Consumer Defensive (16): PM, KMB, KO, GIS, MO, DEO, PG, SJM, TGT, HSY, PEP, MDLZ, CVS, BUD, CL, KHC. -

 Consumer Cyclical (4): HD, MCD, GPC, NKE,

 Healthcare (4) : OHI, VTR, SBRA -- MPW -

-Telecom (3): VZ and T -
+Telecom (3): VZ and T - BCE (Canadian).

 DNP is a CEF which predominately holds Utilities.

+Hello!
 I am the investment manager for Darkravenwind LLC, a small software development consulting firm.
 20% of our pre-tax revenue is my responsibility to invest and grow.
 I also help moderate the "Value Investing" group on Facebook.
 My hobbies include fighting the Fed, martial arts, and old video games.

-I have been using value investing techniques as first described by Benjamin Graham since approximately 2005.
+I first started using value investing techniques as first described by Benjamin Graham around 2005.
 I was wasting my life up to that point.
 My specialty, over and above corporate valuation, is analyzing people.
 Human behavior is remarkably consistent and can lead to huge gains when you understand what motivates them.

 In my own portfolio, I have a diversified income focus with a preference for long term earnings and dividend growth.
 When a good opportunity comes along, I'll focus a large percentage of assets into that single holding.
 I'm also maintaining an income portfolio with a little over 180 high yielding companies inside of it as a bit of an experiment.

-I was mostly self taught, but do have a partially completed business degree behind me as well.
-In 2008, I quadrupled my money in the crash, and saw numerous opportunities that I jumped on throughout the next few years.
-By 2012 my total portfolio was over 50,000% higher than when I had first started.
+I am mostly self taught, but in 2008, I quadrupled my money in the crash, and saw numerous opportunities that I jumped on throughout the next few years.
+By 2012 my total portfolio was over 50,000% larger than when I had first started.

-I was previously an employee at Countrywide Financial Corp., and was present during the mortgage meltdown.
+I was previously employed with Countrywide Financial Corp., and was present during the mortgage meltdown.
 I saw firsthand how the company was falling apart from the inside while management continued to believe the organization could be rescued.
-Because of that experience, I have made bond analysis and studying the effects of inflation a specialty of mine.
+Because of that experience, I have made bond analysis and studying the effects of inflation a strong focus.

 Market direction is irrelevant.
 I look for value.
 Profitable companies that are low or even fairly priced, so long as the results are dependable.
-Intrinsic value is subjective, but earnings power matters.
+Intrinsic value is subjective, but earnings power, and the strength of a brand reputation matters.
 I am absolutely fearless of the future and do not make political views a part of my investment process.

-I additionally make frequent updates to a blog maintainted at WhoTrades called "Brand Power", you can read and subscribe to it at bandpower.whotrades.com.
+Additionally, I make frequent updates to a blog maintainted at WhoTrades called "Brand Power", you can read and subscribe to it at brandpower.whotrades.com.